shguan10/machine_learning/README.md

 Here are my projects with a machine learning theme.

 ### Operating System:
-Windows (unfortunately, all of the filename paths use the Windows convention)
+Windows (unfortunately, all of the filename paths use the Windows convention with "\\")

 ### Interpreter:
 python2